Shak789/Shak789/README.md

 <h2 align = "center">Welcome to my Github! </h2>

 ### About Me ###
-- I am a second-year statistics student at the Univeristy of Toronto, where I am specializing in Data Science and Machine Learning.
+- I am a second-year Statistics student at the Univeristy of Toronto, where I am specializing in Data Science and Machine Learning.
+- I have a strong interest in software development and I enjoy creating applications that solve real-world problems.
+In one of my recent projects I developed an <a href="https://github.com/Shak789/DecisionMate" target="_blank">Android Application</a> which helps first-year Computer Science students at the Univeristy of Toronto Scarborough verify if they have qualified for a Program of Study.